Meredith Kessler: Notable results

-Personal
+Personal life

 Kessler married husband Aaron in 2008.
 They were high school sweethearts and he was taught by her mother in first grade.

 In March 2013, Kessler was driving her automobile and hit a pedestrian.
-She "briefly stopped and checked on the victim ...
+She, "briefly stopped and checked on the victim...
 Then returned to her vehicle and drove off."
 In August 2013, she was charged with felony hit-and-run.
 The charges were later reduced to misdemeanor hit-and-run with Kessler entering an open plea agreement, admitting to hitting the plaintiff and leaving the scene of the accident.
-The sentence included 90 days of jail, three years of probation and restitution.
+The sentence included three years of probation and restitution.
 Kessler and the pedestrian also settled in the civil court in March 2015; according to the pedestrian's attorney, the final settlement was $300,000.